ramapriyan912001/tp/docs/UserGuide.md

 * The names are required to be in AWE.
 * The names are required to be in the specified group.
 * DESCRIPTION of the expense does not need to be unique.
-* Each personal payment has to be a name immediately followed by the amount of the personal payment.
+* Each contactal payment has to be a name immediately followed by the amount of the personal payment.

 Examples:
 * `addexpense n/Nic gn/Catch up $/50 d/Movie and dinner`